wpmetabox/docsv2/docs/extensions/meta-box-conditional-logic.md

 'visible' => ['post_category', 'in', [4, 5, 6]]
 ```

 By default, the extension uses category IDs to check.
-Since 1.3, you can define the condition's value using `slug`:
+If you want to use slug, use the following code:

 ```php
 'visible' => ['slug:post_category', 'in', ['fashion', 'gaming', 'technology']]